Coronavirus cases soar in Italy as authorities scramble to find patient zero

 Sports and fashion affected

-Italy's top soccer league, Serie A, canceled at least three games scheduled to be played in Lombardy and Veneto regions.
+Italy's top soccer league, Serie A, canceled at least four matches scheduled to be played in Lombardy and Veneto regions.

-Atalanta versus Sassuolo, Hellas Verona versus Cagliari, and Inter Milan versus Sampdoria were suspended, according to Serie A's website on Sunday.
+Atalanta versus Sassuolo, Hellas Verona versus Cagliari, Torino versus Parma, and Inter Milan versus Sampdoria were suspended, according to Serie A's website on Sunday.

 The country's fashion capital, Milan, announced it would close its schools starting Monday for a week.
 School trips inside and outside Italy were also being canceled from Sunday, according to a statement by Italy's Ministry of Education.